1. Choose the right location

-Since we were at a home stay we didn’t have the usual hotel food.
+Since we were at a homestay, we didn’t have the usual hotel food.
 Our food was cooked by a local cook who made dishes according to our palate.
-We also discovered a local cafe which had some awesome oriental cuisine and made us go back there almost every afternoon.
+We also discovered a local cafe that had some awesome oriental cuisine and made us go back there almost every afternoon.

-Our cottage had a small kitchen too and we made some meals for ourselves with husband and kids pitching in.
-It was a treat to enjoy local flavors and fruits.
-Now if you travelled 500 kms and still ended up eating a pizza what vacation would that be?
+Our cottage had a small kitchen too, and we made some meals for ourselves, with our husband and kids pitching in.
+It was a treat to enjoy the local flavours and fruits.
+Now if you travelled 500 km and still ended up eating a pizza, what kind of vacation would that be?

 7. Connect with your spouse

-Vacations are the perfect time for bonding, connecting and talking!
-Having unscheduled free time means you can talk about your goals, visions, dreams as a family.
+Vacations are the perfect time for bonding, connecting, and talking!
+Having unscheduled free time means you can talk about your goals, visions, and dreams as a family.

-Me and husband talked a lot about our family goals, chalked out our plans for the next few years, listened to our favorite music and had a relaxing time.
-If we had packed ten activities a day in our itinerary then I doubt we would have been left with the energy to talk.
+My husband and I talked a lot about our family goals, chalked out our plans for the next few years, listened to our favourite music, and had a relaxing time.
+If we had packed ten activities a day into our itinerary, then I doubt we would have been left with the energy to talk.

-I realize that a zero activity vacation is not for everyone and some of us actually feel relaxed by doing high adrenaline stuff like bungee jumping, cliff diving etc. But I think every once a while a real relaxing vacation is a must for every family!
+I realize that a zero-activity vacation is not for everyone, and some of us actually feel relaxed by doing high-adrenaline activities like bungee jumping, cliff diving, etc. But I think every once in a while a real relaxing vacation is a must for every family!

 Which has been your most memorable vacation?
 Let me know through your comments.